fifthbeatleart/BeatlesSquares/README.md

 31 32 33 34
 41 42 43 44

-Cells of the first row are: 11 12 13 14, while ones fo the first column are: 11 21 31 41.
-Cellas of the main diagonal are: 11 22 33 44, the ones of the main antidiagonal are: 41 32 23 14.
+Cells of the first row are 11 12 13 14, while ones of the first column are 11 21 31 41, for the main diagonal are 11 22 33 44, and finally for the main antidiagonal are 41 32 23 14.

 A Beatles square may have the following main properties:
 - *alphabetiacal* - the first row and first column are in alphabetical order by the last name, i.e. the order is: George Harrison, John Lennon, Paul McCartney, Ringo Starr.